 The station location at East Street in Bridport, built for the West Bay extension, has since been replaced by a car showroom.
 Parts of the old station have been used in the construction of the railway station at Pecorama in Beer, Devon, including roofing slates and platform kerbing slabs.

 The original Bridport Station location, renamed Bradpole Road Station when the West Bay extension was added, is now occupied by a supermarket.
 The old goods sidings and building at Bradpole were, until recently, utilised by a large builders' merchants.
 However in 2009, the old goods shed building was demolished to make way for another Bridport supermarket.

 Powerstock Station is now in use as a residential dwelling.

 Toller Station was dismantled and moved to Totnes, where it is now used as South Devon Railway's Littlehempstead Station.

 Part of the old railway bed between Bridport and West Bay now lies under the A35 Bridport By-Pass (Sea Road South), while the West Bay section between Burton Road and the station itself is a gravelled footpath.
 Although this footpath now rises to meet Burton Road, the original level of the railway crossed beneath the road at Wanderwell Bridge.
 The top of the bridge, bore entrance and track bed can still be identified.
 On its way towards East Street Station, the railway would have passed through Wanderwell and then east of the roundabout junction of Burton Road and West Bay Road.

 Sea Road North has replaced the track bed between East Street Station and Bradpole Road Station.

-There are plans to open up the old railway bed between Bridport and Maiden Newton, to be resurfaced and used for public access as a 10 mile footpath and cycle track.
+Various parts of the old railway bed between West Bay and Maiden Newton have been resurfaced and used for public access as a 10 mile footpath and cycle track.
 Several landowners and the Dorset Wildlife Trust have agreed to lease, sell or allow access to the land.